Study In USA

 - February – March: Shortlist the colleges and courses.

 - April – June: Take standardized exams like IELTS, ACT, TOEFL, GRE, and GMAT.
+Both GRE and GMAT scores are valid for 5 years.

 - July – August: Submit your scores and documents to the university.